Château Haut-Marbuzet - Saint-Estèphe 2021

 "An excellent Saint-Estèphe that outshines many others from this vintage! ~ James Suckling"

-“True to form, Haut-Marbuzet has crafted a 2021 vintage full of charm—a silky wine with a caressing texture and beautifully integrated tannins.
-The Merlot grapes lend it a lovely roundness and the smoothness that makes it so successful. ” (Le Guide Vert de la Revue du Vin de France 2025) - A truly beautiful bottle in the making! - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)
+“True to form, Haut-Marbuzet has crafted a 2021 that is full of charm—a silky wine with a caressing texture and very well-integrated tannins.
+The Merlot grapes lend it a beautiful roundness and the smoothness that makes it so successful. ” (Le Guide Vert de la Revue du Vin de France 2025) - A truly beautiful wine in the making! - Delivery in a wooden crate is available for orders of 6 bottles of this wine (depending on the country and shipping method selected)

 Buy your Haut-Marbuzet wines at the best price in a private sale!